Sablon, Brussels: History

 The Square du Grand Sablon/Grote Zavelsquare lies to the north-west of the church.
 It is in the shape of a long triangle, around 50 m wide in the south-east, terminating in a point around 130 m to the north-west.
 When Brussels' residents mention the "Sablon" without qualification, they are usually referring to the Grand Sablon.
 The Grand Sablon was linked to the Petit Sablon by the Rue Bodenbroek/Bodenbroekstraat and the Rue des Sablons/Zavelstraat, though the division between the two Sablons was accentuated by the Rue de la Régence/Regentschapstraat cutting through the area.

-In the 16th century, the Grand Sablon was known as the Peerdemerct (Middle Dutch for "Horse market", Forum Equorum), due to the horse market which was held there from 1320 to 1754.
-The place was also known as the Zavelpoel ("Sandy pond") due to a pond in the centre which would last until 1615.
+In the 16th century, the Grand Sablon was known as the Peerdemerct (Middle Dutch for "Horse market", Forum Equorum), due to the horse market that was held there from 1320 to 1754.
+The place was also known as the Zavelpoel ("Sandy pond") due to a pond in the centre, which would last until 1615.
 After the pond was filled in, a fountain was erected in its place in 1661.
 Water was brought to the fountain by a new conduit from Obbrussel (now Saint-Gilles).
-This fountain was replaced in 1754 by the present Fountain of Minerva, which was a posthumous gift from the exiled British nobleman Thomas Bruce, 2nd Earl of Ailesbury, who wished to thank the people of Brussels for their hospitality.
+This fountain was replaced in 1751 by the present Fountain of Minerva, which was a posthumous gift from the exiled British nobleman Thomas Bruce, 2nd Earl of Ailesbury, who wished to thank the people of Brussels for their hospitality.
 The fountain was renovated in 1999.

 The Grand Sablon was often the stage for festivals and competitions, but also for tragic events.
 On 1 June 1568, it was the site of a mass execution, as 18 signatories of the Compromise of Nobles were decapitated.

 Present day

 The Grand Sablon is nowadays a genuine neighbourhood with residents and small businesses, while at the same time being a popular place to stroll and a tourist attraction.
 Surrounding the square are numerous antique stores, fashionable boutiques, hotels, restaurants, an auction house, and numerous pastry shops and well-known Belgian chocolatiers, including Neuhaus, Pierre Marcolini and Godiva.
 On Saturdays and Sundays, the Grand Sablon hosts the Sablon Antiques and Books Market.

 As is the case with many other public squares in Brussels, the Grand Sablon has been partially transformed into a parking lot.
 A plan to refurbish the space is being investigated.

 Each year, the Sablon is the starting point for the Ommegang procession.
-On 20 November, it hosts the beginning of the Saint-Verhaegen student parade, which celebrates the founding of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB) universities.
+On 20 November, it hosts the beginning of the Saint Verhaegen student parade (often shortened to St V), which celebrates the founding of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB) universities.